vpetersson/natpass/README.md

 * Mac OS X
 * 1Password
-  * An entry in 1Password named 'NatWest' that holds your account password
+  * An entry in 1Password that holds your NatWest password (default 'Natwest')
-  * An entry in 1Password named 'NatWest PIN' that holds your PIN
+  * An entry in 1Password that holds your NatWest online PIN (default 'Natwest PIN')
 * A NatWest account (d'oh!)

 # Usage